-This is an easy recipe for a classic onion dip that is surprisingly sophisticated, and really delicious.
-Rich flavor and creamy sour cream, with real onions make for a dip that is classic, festive, and easy.
+This is an easy recipe for a classic homemade onion dip that is surprisingly sophisticated and really delicious.
+Creamy sour cream with real onions makes for a dip that is classic, festive, and easy.
 Just right for a New Year’s celebration or watching a football game with friends.
 It is a slight variation on an onion dip recipe I posted last year.
-I guess I love onion dip during the holidays.
+I guess I just love onion dip during the holidays.

 I like to mix a blend of caramelized onions, slow cooked for almost an hour, and finely diced raw onions.
-The two types of onion preparation lend more depth to the onion flavor.
-I also add a bit of lemon zest, diced for flavor, and thin strips for garnish.
+The two types of onion preparation combine for a richer onion flavor.
+I also add a bit of lemon zest, grated for flavor, and thin strips for garnish.
 Use preserved lemon if you have it.
 The other ingredients are salt, pepper, sherry or madeira, herbs (in this case a bit of rosemary, sage and parsley), and a squeeze or two of lemon juice.

 Because sour cream is the base for your dip, you want a high quality, full fat variety.
 I almost always opt for local or organic dairy products, but in this case I go with Axlerod brand sour cream.
 It is super thick and has a mild, creamy flavor.
-It’s totally my favorite sour cream–thank you C-town.
+It’s totally my favorite sour cream.

-Powdered mixes have nothing on this real onion dip.
+Powdered mixes have nothing on this real deal homemade onion dip.
 A mix of caramelized and raw onions make for a dip that’s richly flavored with a nice, punchy finish.
-Thick and creamy sour cream lemon zest, and fresh herbs seal the deal.
+Thick and creamy sour cream, lemon zest, and fresh herbs seal the deal.
 Recipe adapted from How to Cook Everything by Mark Bittman.

 - 2 tablespoons unsalted butter

-- 1 teaspoon , plus several thin strips, of lemon zest
+- 1 teaspoon , plus several thin strips, lemon zest

 - 2 tablespoons lemon juice

-- 2 tablespoons herbs–diced for the dip plus some whole leaves for garnish
+- 2 tablespoons minced herbs (such as parsley. thyme, sage, rosemary, or a mix), plus some whole leaves for garnish

-Dice one of the onions.
-Heat a small frying pan with the butter over medium heat.
-When butter is foamy and fragrant, add onions.
-Allow them to sizzle for 30 seconds, add the sherry, and then turn heat to the lowest setting.
-Stir occasionally and cook for 45 minutes.
-At first it will seem like nothing is happening, but the onions will slowly develop a caramel-y rich flavor.
-When they are done, set aside to cool.
-Before you add them to the dip, drain any excess cooking juices.
+Slice one of the onions into paper thin half moons.
+Set a medium skillet over medium heat.
+Add butter and when it's foamy and fragrant, add onions.
+Allow them to sizzle for 30 seconds, add sherry and a big pinch each sea salt and pblack pepper, and then turn heat to the lowest setting.
+Stirring occasionally, cook 45 minutes.
+At first it will seem like nothing is happening, but the onions will slowly develop a deep color and caramel-y rich flavor.
+Set aside to cool.